day8/re-frame/README.md

 The two sub-cascades 1-2-3 and 4-5-6 have a similar structure.

-In each, it is the 2nd last domino which computes "descriptions" of mutations required, and it is the last domino which does the dirty work and realises these descriptions.
+In each, it is the second to last domino which computes "descriptions" of mutations required, and it is the last domino which does the dirty work and realises these descriptions.

-And in both cases, you don't need to worry yourself about this dirty work. re-frame looks after those dominoes.
+In both cases, you don't need to worry yourself about this dirty work. re-frame looks after those dominoes.

 ## Code Fragments